Clinical Mental Health Counseling Graduate Programs in Hawaii

 Professional counseling is a behavioral health service often regulated at the state level.
 Though individual states may have differing requirements, professional counselors typically need to hold a masters degree in counseling.
 Other potential requirements include state-issued license, post-degree supervised clinical practice and a successful outcome on a state recognized exam.i

 If this is your goal, some counseling programs may be designed to help prepare you for different types of state licensure.
-Licensed professional counselors (LPC), licensed mental health counselors (LMHC), school counselors, and counseling psychologists are several possibilities.
+Licensed professional counselors (LPC), licensed mental health counselors (LMHC), school counselors, marriage and family therapy counselors, and counseling psychologists are several possibilities.

 Professional Counselor vs Psychologist